 In this project, we investigate these techniques and relationships among them with the goal of finding the next steps toward a big breakthrough.
 We welcome researchers working on subjects related to computational complexity theory to join us for various occasions.

-- November 12, 2013Science Cafe “What is the Limits of Computation” (11/12) was held.
+- February 23, 2015Science Cafe “What is the Limits of Computation” (Mar.
+12) will be held.

 - December 29, 2014ELC Workshop on Parameterized Algorithms will be held (Feb.
 28-Mar.
 1).

 - April 15, 2014ELC Thursday Seminar will be held on every Thursday, from 15:00.

 - April 15, 2014ELC Student Seminar will be held on every Thursday, from 12:00 to 14:00.

 - March 1, 2015ELC Workshop on Parameterized Algorithms had been held.

 - February 14, 2015Computation Theory and Big Data had been held.

 - January 6, 2015ELC Seminar (Kazuhisa Makino) had been held.